autodidact-academy/education-research/README.md

 - Increased susceptibility to cardiovascular disease and metabolic disorders.
 - Young people who are forced by social or familial pressure into degree programs may experience diminished mental health and cognitive resilience—outcomes worsened when they must also juggle part-time jobs, caretaking - responsibilities, or heavy loan burdens.

-# Resaerch and Studies I am studying 🙂 to support my thesis
+# Studies I am studying 🙂 to support my thesis

 - Burning Glass.
 (2020).
 The New Foundational Skills of the Digital Economy.
 - Ebbinghaus, H. (1885).
 Memory: A Contribution to Experimental Psychology.